legendu-net/blog/outdated/content/2019/03/spacevim-tips/spacevim-tips.md

 Title: SpaceVim - A Modern Vim/NeoVim Configuration
 Category: Software
 Tags: software, SpaceVim, Vim, NeoVim, configuration, tips
-Modified: 2023-01-11 01:18:13
+Modified: 2025-04-25 03:42:52

-**Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!**
+**Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
+Please look for better alternatives.**

+The SpaceVim project has been abandoned.
+Check AstroVim instead.

 ## Installation
 ```